pietervdvn/MapComplete/Docs/SpecialRenderings.md

 name | default | description
 ------ | --------- | -------------
 Url | undefined | The URL to load
-Shorthands | undefined | A list of shorthands, of the format 'shorthandname:path.path.path'.
-Seperated by ;
+Shorthands | undefined | A list of shorthands, of the format 'shorthandname:path.path.path'. separated by ;
 path | undefined | The path (or shorthand) that should be returned

 #### Example usage